 Ally is a former Senior BBC Producer who now coordinates the Northern Ireland Film & Television School and lectures in Documentary Production and Script Writing.
 In her spare time she freelances as a journalist and travel writer, having co-authored a dozen guidebooks for Rough Guide, Footprint and Dorling Kindersley.

 Ally’s first Raleigh Expedition was as a venturer in Belize on 98B.
 Three years later she returned for a second expedition to Mongolia on 01E where she was a PM on the Trekking phase, covering 900km in total across the Gobi Desert.
 Her first published travel feature recounted her post-expedition adventures in Beijing and believes that her Mongolian trekking tales secured her that first job at the BBC!

-Jacob volunteered in summer 2018 on a 10-week expedition in Nepal.
-Raleigh has pushed pursue every opportunity and have given me an energy for change and engagement.
+Jacob volunteered in summer 2018 on a 10-week expedition in Nepal, and credits his experience for his energy and determination to pursue every opportunity for change and engagement.
 Currently a Human Geography BSe undergraduate at Cardiff University, Jacob is planning a career in Journalism and Documentary Film making.
-As part of the Raleigh Alumni Advisory Group Jacob looks forward to increasing the engagement of Raleigh Alumni, inspiring prospective volunteers, and engaging myself in the workings of Raleigh International.
+As part of the Raleigh Alumni Advisory Group Jacob looks forward to increasing the engagement of Raleigh Alumni, inspiring prospective volunteers, and engaging in the workings of Raleigh International.